Kara HayPresident and Chief Executive Officer

 Chris has over 20 years of leadership, operational, and consulting experience in community development finance, microfinance, and commercial banking.
 Before MaineStream, he was Associate Vice President for the Financial Services Practice at International Executive Service Corps (IESC.org), based in Washington, DC, where he led IESC’s financial services practice on small business banking, agriculture finance, and microfinance throughout Africa, the Middle East, and Asia.
 Prior to joining IESC, Chris specialized in providing direct technical assistance to financial institutions and strategic advice to industry associations.
 Chris holds a BA in business administration and economics from Rhodes College, Memphis, TN and an MBA from Babson College – Olin School of Business, Wellesley, MA.
 He is originally from rural Arkansas and is excited to be assisting Mainers, particularly from rural areas, expand their businesses and increase home ownership.

-Jennifer GiosiaDepartment Director of Housing & Energy Services
+Jennifer GiosiaDepartment Director of Housing and Energy Services

-Jennifer has worked in the social service sector for 23 years.
-She began her career at Penquis in 1992 in the energy services field and has expanded her role to include housing for low income households.
-Jen and the Housing and Energy staff work with thousands of Maine families each year to provide home weatherization and, during the winter season, home energy assistance.
+Jennifer has worked in the social service sector for 27 years.
+She began her career at Penquis in 1992 in the energy services field and has expanded her role to include housing services for low income households.
+Jen and the Housing and Energy staff work with thousands of Maine families each year to provide home weatherization, home repair, lead inspections and, during the winter season, home energy assistance.
 She has served as Chair of the Maine Community Action Association’s Energy Council and Vice Chair of its Housing Council.
 Jennifer holds a BA in Psychology from Rutgers University.

 Marcia LarkinDepartment Director of Lynx Mobility Services